jiangangchen747/Facial-Expression-Recognition/index.md

 **Since Viola-Jones was designed for frontal faces, not for faces looking sideways, upwards, or downwards.
 So I change the Viola-Jones with dlib, which is feature point tracking with 68 point facial landmarks.
 So on the in-the-wild dataset, I got 50% accuracy on 7 emotions, and 60% accuracy on 5 emotions.**

 ## Deep Neural Network
+The next method is the deep neural network.
+So, why do we use the Neurol Network in FER?
+Neural networks can automatically learn features from data, so hand-feature engineering was left out in the pipeline.
+Besides that, feature learning allows deep networks to learn a broader range of facial features.
+In visual perceptual tasks, certain features previously learned can be transferred among related tasks to save time.

+The reason I choose Ensemble methods in neural networks is that I think the result of the emotion classifier cannot output just one emotion, there might be some compound emotion.
+As for the benefits, a well-trained ensemble can reduce the remaining residual generalization error, which results in predictions being more accurate than any single model in the ensemble.
+But it requires high computational power, there are many solutions for this problem.
+To make this training-intensive technology accessible to everyone.
+Here are two solutions.
+One is rather than using the whole dataset for training, the ensemble method is trained on the most informative samples that maximize learning.
+The second one is that input space is decomposed into multiple regions, and each region is used to train one convolutional neural network of the ensemble.